-''Jiu Jitsu has helped me become more focused, driven, self confident, and goal oriented,'' Duncan said.
+The Ripple Effect''Jiu Jitsu has helped me become more focused, driven, self confident, and goal oriented,'' Duncan said.

 Her rigorous BJJ training regimen aggravated an old injury, introducing her to chiropractic medicine.
 Now, she splits her time between grappling and working on her Doctor of Chiropractic degree from Life University.